ranzbak/fpga-workshop/04-parameter/readme.md

-# Dim the bright light

-As you have noticed before, the high intensity RGB LEDs will almost certainly burn your eyeballs if you stare at it long enough.
+# Parameters

-This example fixes that for you :)
+This example shows how parameters work and make for reusable modules.

 ## Requirements